-The No. 1 question we get all the time: “Why do I need to back up my Office 365 Exchange Online, SharePoint Online and OneDrive for Business data?”
+The No. 1 question we get all the time: “Why do I need to back up my Microsoft 365 Exchange Online, SharePoint Online, OneDrive for Business and Microsoft Teams data?”

 And it’s normally instantaneously followed up with a statement similar to this: “Microsoft takes care of it.”